VincentWei/MiniGUI/README.md

 On the contrary, the legacy schema of MiniGUI-Processes uses the same frame buffer for all processes (and all main windows) in the system.
-So the legacy schema is also called shared frame buffer schema.
+So the legacy schema is also called the shared frame buffer schema.

 MiniGUI Core implements the default compositor.
-But you can implement your own compositor by programming your own server, i.e., `mginit`.
+But you can implement your own compositor by writing your own server, i.e., `mginit`.
+You can also implement your own compositor in a shared library which can be loaded by MiniGUI Core dynamically.

 By enabling the compositing schema, MiniGUI now provides a better implementation for multi-process environment: